rems-project/isla/README.md

 ## Example

-After compiling Isla, to compute the footprint of an add instruction using the aarch64 snapshot above, the following command can be used:
+After compiling Isla, to compute the footprint of an add instruction using the ARM 8.5 snapshot above, the following command can be used:

 ```
-target/release/isla-footprint -A aarch64.ir -C configs/aarch64.toml -i "add x0, x1, #3" -s
+target/release/isla-footprint -A armv8p5.ir -C configs/armv8p5.toml -i "add x0, x1, #3" -s
 ```

 The arguments are the compiled Sail model, a configuration file